Oxford Capacity Analysis: Use outside Scientology

 The OCA is licensed to Scientologist-owned companies through the World Institute of Scientology Enterprises.
 It has been used for a variety of purposes, most commonly employee screening.

 Some Scientologist doctors use the test to evaluate patients.
-Los Angeles celebrity plastic surgeon Dr. Edward Terino rates his patients on a "Trouble Scale" after administering the test, which he markets to doctors via a company called Surgeon's Insight.
+US plastic surgeon Edward Terino rates his patients on a "Trouble Scale" after administering the test, which he markets to doctors via a company called Surgeon's Insight.
 Terino, a Scientologist, adopted the test after being threatened with injuries by a husband who hated Terino's nose-job work.

 It has often been used without alteration, but has also been issued in modified versions; for instance, MasterTech markets the OCA with minor changes and calls it the Personnel Potential Analysis Test.

 Criticism and controversy

 Psychologists have assailed the test's lack of scientific basis.
 Other critics call it intentionally manipulative and humiliating.

 "The overall impression one gets [from the test manual]," said a psychologist testifying before a public inquiry into Scientology in Victoria, Australia in the mid-1960s, "is that it has been prepared by somebody with a smattering of psychometrics rather than by someone who is really competent in the field."
 A more detailed investigation was undertaken in 1970 by the British Psychological Society (BPS) at the request of politician Sir John Foster.
 The group's conclusions:

 Taking the procedure as a whole, one is forced to the conclusion that the Oxford Capacity Analysis is not a genuine personality test; certainly the results as presented bear no relation to any known methods of assessing personality or of scaling test scores.

 Another detailed evaluation was carried out in 1981 by Gudmund Smith, Professor Emeritus at the Institute of Psychology of the University of Lund, Sweden.
 The investigation was carried out for a prosecutor in a case against a local branch of Narconon, the church's ostensible drug rehab offshoot.
 Smith cited numerous methodological and empirical flaws in the OCA, describing it as a "terrible mess," and concluded (in translation from the original Swedish):

 The Oxford Capacity Analysis consists to a high degree of unclearly formulated, ambiguous or misleading questions.
 It is used as a foundation, in a non-specific way, for an individual evaluation in 11 dimensions, partly incoherent or openly judgmental, as a whole diffuse.
 In view of the weaknesses also characterizing serious instruments of this type, this instrument must be regarded as completely unreliable.